ajcomeau/FinancialCalculator/README.md

 # FinancialCalculator

-## A simple calcuator for determining load details and the results of a savings plan.
+## A simple calcuator for determining loan details and the results of a savings plan.

 Developed as a classroom exercise in C# object-oriented programming.
 Last updated July 2025